Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The serving number should appear in a coloured label

 ### Tasks:
-- [x] Add serves field to Recipe model
+- &check; Add serves field to Recipe model
-- [x] Add serves field to RecipeForm in forms.py
+- &check; Add serves field to RecipeForm in forms.py
-- [x] Add recipe serves tag to recipe_details template
+- &check; Add recipe serves tag to recipe_details template
-- [x] Add content and styling for recipe serves to recipe_details template
+- &check; Add content and styling for recipe serves to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 18. As a **user** I can **see a list of allergens for the recipes** so that **I can avoid any recipes that contain certain allergens**